 I adored every moment, chaotically rushing from palace to museum to arch on my whirlwind five-day self-guided tour of the City of Lights.

 My second visit to Paris was a little different.
-Seven years older and with a slightly more weight to my wallet, I was able to spend more time enjoying the different flavours of Paris.
-Having seen many of the bigger sights during my first visit, I was free to learn and explore new places.
+Seven years older, with slightly more weight to my wallet, and having seen many of the bigger sights during my first visit, I was free to explore new places and experiences.

 I didn’t think it was possible to fall more in love with Paris but my second visit proved that you certainly can.
-The more I see, the greater my longing to see more.
 During my dazzling trip to Paris, I visited some incredible museums, sampled more than my fair share of pastries, hit up a jazz bar and casually and lovingly explored the beautiful streets of La Marais and Sentier.

 I hope you'll fall madly in love with Paris like I did on my second trip to the City of Lights.

 Descend into Cafe du 38 Riv, the subterranean jazz bar in the heart of La Marais, for a truly authentic Parisian jazz experience.
 It may be unassuming at street level but descending the darkened stairwell of the 12th century vaulted cellar will find you immersed in the sound of energetic piano, drums and double bass.
 It’s a compact space with just a few seats placed in front of the band and a cosy bar tucked into the far left corner of the cellar.
 A jam session at this underground jazz cafe is an intimate and immersive experience you won’t want to miss.

 Walking around La Marais and Sentier